-a) interviewing a sample of 50 people by telephoning each person b) sending questionnaires to all addresses in cities of more than 10,000 people c) observing people in restaurants
+- a) interviewing a sample of 50 people by telephoning each person - b) sending questionnaires to all addresses in cities of more than 10,000 people - c) observing people in restaurants

-Solution Thinking a) It is a small sample and might not give accurate results.
-It only includes people who have telephones. a) 50 people is only a small fraction of the population of Bhutan. b) It will not give any information about people in rural areas or in smaller cities and towns. b) Most people in Bhutan don't live in large cities. c) It tells you only what people eat in restaurants, not at home.
-Many people do not eat in restaurants. c) People who eat in restaurants wouldn't represent the population of Bhutan.
+- a) It is a small sample and might not give accurate results.
+It only includes people who have telephones. - b) It will not give any information about people in rural areas or in smaller cities and towns. - c) It tells you only what people eat in restaurants, not at home.
+Many people do not eat in restaurants.